peasantsboot/MigrationExercise/exercises/ex4/README.md

 # Exercise 4 - Migrate and Test a Content-Based-Router Scenario

-In this exercise, we will create and migrate a Content-Based-Router scenario, i.e., the source Integrated Configuration Object contains xpath conditions that are carried out to determine the receiver that the message should be sent to.
-The xpath conditions check the country code, in case of DE the message is sent to the receiver 1, in case of IN to receiver 2 and in case of US to receiver 3.
-If the condition is not met, the message is discarded.
+In this exercise, we will create and migrate a Content-Based-Router scenario, i.e., the source Integrated Configuration Object (ICO) contains xpath conditions that are carried out to determine the receiver that the message should be sent to.
+In our case. the xpath conditions check the country code, in case of DE the message is sent to receiver 1, in case of IN to receiver 2 and in case of US to receiver 3.
+If the condition is not met, the message runs into an error.
 Furthermore, we will create reusable aritfacts in Cloud Integration, i.e., a message mapping and a function library which are uploaded from the SAP Process Orchestration system.

 ## Run the Migration Wizard